-107. State Budget
+106. State Budget

+- 1. Zero-based budgeting;

+- A constitutional amendment limiting state

+spending to a calculation determined by

+population growth and economic growth of the

+state;

-- Zero-based budgeting; - 2.
-A constitutional amendment limiting state spending to a calculation determined by population growth and economic growth of the state: - 3.
-Limiting growth of state personnel on the public payroll to the rate of population growth; - 4.
-Requiring any reduction in county income resulting from tax exemptions granted by the state to be replaced by appropriations of sufficient funds to offset the revenue lost; and - Limiting the growth of state expenditures at or below the percentage of economic growth in the state.
+Limiting growth of state personnel on the public

+- 3. Limiting growth of state personnel on the public payroll to the rate of population growth;

+- Requiring any reduction in county income resulting from tax exemptions granted by the state to be replaced by appropriations of sufficient funds to offset the revenue lost; and

+- 5. Limiting the growth of state expenditures at or below the percentage of economic growth in the state.